Excluding Bank Holidays

-you need to assist a dependent who falls ill, gives birth, or is injured or assaulted;
+you need to assist a dependant who falls ill, gives birth, or is injured or assaulted;

-you need to make arrangements for an ill or injured dependent;
+you need to make arrangements for an ill or injured dependant;

-you need to take action when a dependent dies;
+you need to take action when a dependant dies;

-you need to deal with unexpected disruption or the termination of care arrangements;
+you need to deal with unexpected disruption or breakdown of the dependant’s care arrangements;

 your child is involved in an incident at school.

-If you know about the situation in advance, eg your child has a hospital appointment or your childminder is going on holiday, this will not be classed as an emergency.
-This means you will need to book annual leave or parental leave for this time off in advance.
+If you know you will need to take the time off in advance, for example, your child has a hospital appointment, this will not be classed as an emergency.
+You will need to book annual leave or parental leave inst.

-If your employer denies you time off for a dependent, you may want to raise a grievance and, in certain circumstances, you may have the right to make an employment tribunal claim (but strict time limits and procedural rules apply).
+If your employer denies you time off for a dependant, you may want to raise a grievance and, in certain circumstances, you may have the right to make an employment tribunal claim (but strict time limits and procedural rules apply).
+You are protected from dismissal or detriment for exercising your right to such leave.
 If you need assistance or advice with this, contact the Which?
 Legal team today.